On the intersection form of fillings: Proof of

-\begin{remark} A natural question is whether some of the above counts bear homological meaning, i.e.\ can they be phrased as structural maps in ($S^1$-equivariant) symplectic cohomology or symplectic field theory. \begin{enumerate} \item Under the identification of linearized contact homology and positive $S^1$-equivariant symplectic cohomology proved by Bourgeois and Oancea \cite{MR2471597}, the counting of $\cN_{\gamma_i,B}$ should be contained in the map $SH^*_{+,S^1}(W;R) \to H^{*+1}(W;R)\otimes_R R[u,u^{-1}]/u \to H^{*+1}(W)$. \item The counting of $\cN_{\check{\gamma}_i,\gamma_j}$ should be contained in the map $\iota:SH^*_{+}(W) \to SH^*_{+,S^1}(W)$ from the Gysin exact sequence \cite{zbMATH07004403}. \item The counting of $\cM_{\overline{\alpha},\check{\gamma}_j,\gamma_k}$ does not give rise to structural maps.
-This is because that the moduli space counts solutions to $(\rd u-X_H\otimes \beta)^{0,1}=0$, where we can have Floer type breaking as well as SFT type breaking at $1$.
+\begin{remark} A natural question is whether some of the above counts bear homological meaning, i.e.\ can they be phrased as structural maps in ($S^1$-equivariant) symplectic cohomology or symplectic field theory? \begin{enumerate} \item Under the identification of linearized contact homology and positive $S^1$-equivariant symplectic cohomology proved by Bourgeois and Oancea \cite{MR2471597}, the counting of $\cN_{\gamma_i,B}$ should be contained in the map $SH^*_{+,S^1}(W;R) \to H^{*+1}(W;R)\otimes_R R[u,u^{-1}]/u \to H^{*+1}(W)$. \item The counting of $\cN_{\check{\gamma}_i,\gamma_j}$ should be contained in the map $\iota:SH^*_{+}(W) \to SH^*_{+,S^1}(W)$ from the Gysin exact sequence \cite{zbMATH07004403}. \item The counting of $\cM_{\overline{\alpha},\check{\gamma}_j,\gamma_k}$ does not give rise to structural maps (but should be a piece of a structure, where we need to consider multiple negative punctures).
+This is because the moduli space counts solutions to $(\rd u-X_H\otimes \beta)^{0,1}=0$, where we can have Floer type breaking as well as SFT type breaking at $1$.
 It is important in \Cref{prop:SFT1} that we ask the almost contact structure to be sufficiently stretched, for otherwise the relation could fail.
 However if we change $\beta$ to be $\rd t$ on $\C^*=(-\infty,+\infty)\times S^1$, and count anchored version (as in \cite{BEE}) of the following curves,

 It should give rise to a map $SH^*_+(W)\to SH^*_+(W)\otimes SH^*_{+,S^1}(W)$ of degree $2n-1$, which we conjecture to be isomorphic to the secondary coproduct $SH^*_+(W)\to SH^*_+(W)\otimes SH^*_{+,S^1}(W)$ (also of degree $2n-1$) in \cite{EGL,ekholm2017symplectic} composed with $\Id \otimes \iota $. \end{enumerate} \end{remark}